The Gambia: Gambia Colony and Protectorate (1821–1965)

 In the ensuing years, Bathurst (now Banjul) was at times under the jurisdiction of the British Governor-General in Sierra Leone.
 In 1888, The Gambia became a separate colony.

 An agreement between Britain and France in 1889 established the boundaries of the colony.
 In 1891, a joint Anglo-French Boundary Commission faced resistance from local leaders whose lands would be divided.
 The Gambia became a British Crown colony called British Gambia, divided for administrative purposes into the colony (city of Banjul and the surrounding area) and the protectorate (remainder of the territory).
 The Gambia received its own executive and legislative councils in 1901, and it gradually progressed toward self-government.
 Slavery was abolished in 1906 and following a brief conflict between the British colonial forces and indigenous Gambians, British colonial authority was firmly established.
-In 1919, a romantic relationship between Travelling Commissioner J. K. McCallum and Wolof woman Fatou Khan scandalized the administration.
+In 1919, a romantic relationship between Travelling Commissioner J. K. McCallum and Wolof woman Fatou Khan scandalised the administration.

 During World War II, some soldiers fought with the Allies of World War II.
 Though these soldiers fought mostly in Burma, some died closer to home and a Commonwealth War Graves Commission cemetery is in Fajara (close to Banjul).
 Banjul contained an airstrip for the US Army Air Forces and a port of call for Allied naval convoys.

 After World War II, the pace of constitutional reform increased.
 Following general elections in 1962, the United Kingdom granted full internal self-governance in the following year.